cuongle/users-demo/README.md

 # Users Management

-This project is to demo use to angular to manage users.
+This project is to demo using Angular to build the UI for public API: https://randomuser.me

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+- Run `npm install` after code clone to install npm packages.

-## Build
+- Run `ng serve`.
+The application will run on `http://localhost:4200/`.

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+## Notes:

-## Further help
+- Only use package bootstrap-icons.

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+- The UI is built base on Vanilla CSS (No CSS framework)